ht3aa/status-tabs/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composer (only support filament v3):

 ```bash
 composer require ht3aa/status-tabs